lxylxy123456/uberxmhf/bug_111/README.md

 Will track status in `bug_076`.
 Bug report text in `kvm.txt`, image in `c.img.gz`.

+Also tested this on other hypervisors
+* Virtual Box, Linux host: good
+* VMware, Linux host: bad (similar to KVM, but takes longer to deadlock)
+* VMware, Windows host with Hyper-V: bad (same as VMware Linux host)
+* Hyper-V, Windows host: good (hard to use serial port, so use VGA, see `lhv-dev 46e4c60af`)

 #### Unaligned memory access

 It becomes challenging to support LOCK CMPXCHG8B.
 There are no alignment